We’ve known since at least 2002 that being within “normal range” is never good enough when it comes to thyroid hormone blood tests.

 “Clinical symptoms and signs are often nonspecific, and the diagnosis and monitoring of therapy depends crucially on measurements of thyroid hormones and TSH in blood.
 (2,3)”

-How does such an opening statement even frame the relevance of their study?
+How does such an opening statement frame the relevance of their study?

 In addition, what are citations 2 and 3 about?
 Do they even support such a claim?

-Citation #2 is a study that pointed out that three doctors’ diagnoses conflicted with each other in the absence of laboratory test data on a large number of undiagnosed women.
+- Citation #2 is a study that pointed out that three doctors’ diagnoses conflicted with each other in the absence of laboratory test data on a large number of undiagnosed women.
 This study proved more about the diversity of human clinical judgment given a lack of a shared validated systematic clinical scoring tool.
 It said nothing about the intrinsic significance of clinical symptoms and signs, just the fallibility of human systems of scoring and judging.

-Citation #3 is an American Thyroid Association guideline for the detection of thyroid dysfunction.
-It focuses on the use of TSH alone in screening, and merely advocates screening TSH more often when symptoms and signs are present — like banging one’s head repeatedly against the same brick wall, never analyzing T3 or T4 concentrations.
+- Citation #3 is an American Thyroid Association guideline for the detection of thyroid dysfunction.
+It focuses on the use of TSH alone in screening, and merely advocates screening TSH more often when symptoms and signs are present — like banging one’s head repeatedly against the same brick wall, never analyzing T3 or T4 concentrations to understand symptoms.

 Therefore, it’s unclear why these two items are cited to support such a statement.
-Neither citation casts any doubt on the importance of clinical symptoms and signs.
-Neither focused on monitoring thyroid therapy using thyroid hormones to validate whether a merely “normal” TSH was insufficient to judge adequacy of treatment.
+Neither citation casts any doubt on the intrinsic value of clinical symptoms and signs.
+Neither focused on monitoring thyroid therapy, much less using thyroid hormones to validate whether a merely “normal” TSH was insufficient to judge adequacy of treatment.

 Why did they believe that these documents justified their opening claim of relevance?